 Running the proxy service

-The API key of an Eyes user with team admin rights||See How to retrieve your API key.
+The API key of an Eyes user with team admin rights.
+See How to retrieve your API key.

-|The personal access token (PAT) that provides access to Bitbucket with read admin rights.||Obtain this from Bitbucket.|
+The Personal Access Token (PAT) that provides access to Bitbucket with read admin rights, available from Bitbucket.

+The names of the repositories that you want to provide Eyes access to.
 You will select the required repositories from the list of available repositories displayed by the proxy service.

 Starting the proxy service